Knapp-Ausbildung/conventions/README.md

 ### Do not use plaintext in your logical code

 Instead of using plaintext, for example use enums or constants.
+Another good practice would be to use a message providing system.

 **Bad example:**